 Name of AMO:

 EASA Certificate Number: FAA Certificate Number:

 Name of National Aviation Authority:

 Country:

-(FAA use only; PTRS 3655/5655 AA surveillance on behalf of th e FAA.)
+(FAA use only; PTRS 3655/5655 AA surveillance on behalf of the FAA.)

-This application is for, Initial Renewal Ame endment SIS
+This application is for, Initial Renewal Amendment SIS

 (check the correct box)

-On-site Audits performed by the AA during the preceeding 24 i months:
+On-site Audits performed by y the AA du ring the prece eding 24 months:

 1. 2.

+3.

+4.

-3. 4. etc.
+etc.

-Yes, No, or N/A
+Yes = Complied with the Sp Yes, No,

+No = Did not comply with the N/A = Not Applicable ie Special (Condition or N/A

-This report applies to the organization, additional fixed locations, and line stations covered under the EASA approval certificate.
-Please record the findings in Part 2, Findings/FAA Special Conditions Compliance Status, if applicable.
+This report applies to the o rganization additional fixe ed locations, and line

+stations covered under the

+findings in Part 2, Findings/ • •

+applicable.

-The FAA supplement must contain and comply with the following accordance with the MAG. ing in
+The FAA supplement must contain and d comply with t he following in

+accordance with the MAG.
+200:

-List of effective pages:
+1) List of effective page -

-2) Amendment Procedures:
+2) Amendment Proce aures:

 3) Introduction:

-4) Accountable Manager's Statement.
+4) Accountable Mana ger's State ment.

-a) Does the FAA supplement contain a signed and date statement by the current Accountable Manager that the maintenance organization to comply with the supplement. t obligates pplement?

-b) Has the current revision to the supplement been ap the AA in accordance with EASA Part-145? proved by
+a) Does the FAA su • •

+nager that obligates

+vith the supplement? t been approved or

+accepted by the • •
-5) Extent of Approval:

-a) Do the FAA ratings and limitations listed in the OpSpecs exceed ratings and limitations contained in the EASA Part-145 certificates? b) Do a sample audit of the capabilities list to verify it does not exceed the FAA rating on the FAA certificate. (i. e., ensure that a component added to a power plant rating is not an airframe component, etc.) (c) Does the AMO facility have an approved electronic record keeping and electronic signature system?
-(FAA ı use only PTRS code 3604/5604 certificate requirement) d) If applicable IAW the MAG: Has the AMO submitted a letter certifying its employees responsible for transporting dangerous goods have received initial and recurrent training in accordance with ICAO standards?
-(FAA ı use only PTRS code 3661/5661, Training program.)
-6) Su mmary of its Quality System: a) Does the FAA supplement contain a statement that the quality system includes auditing of FAA Special Conditions at each location covered under its FAA certificate?
-(FAA ı use only PTRS code 3608/5608, Quality Control.)
-7) Ар proval for Return To Service (RTS): For Ai For Aircraft: a) Does the AMO follow the RTS procedures contained in the supplement for the return to service of a U.Sregistered aircraft?
-Including procedures for providing the Operator with any additional documentation they require? , supplement for the return to service of a U.Sregistered aircraft?
-Including procedures for providing the Operator with For Co , supplement for the return to service of a U.Sregistered aircraft?
+5) Extent of Approval: a) Do a sample audit of the capabilities list to verify it does not exceed the FAA rating on the FAA certificate (i. e., ensure that a component added to a power plant rating is not an airframe component, etc.)? b) If the AMO facility has an approved electronic record keeping system, does it have an OpSpec A025?
+(FAA use only PTRS code 3604/5604 certificate requirement) c) If not previously submitted, has the AMO submitted a letter certifying its employees responsible for transporting dangerous goods have received initial and recurrent training in accordance with ICAO standards?
+(FAA use only PTRS code 3661/5661, Training program.)
+6) Summary of its Quality System: a) Does the FAA supplement contain a statement that the quality system includes auditing of FAA Special Conditions at each location covered under its FAA certificate?
+(FAA use only PTRS code 3608/5608, Quality Control.)
+7) Approval for Return To Service (RTS): For Aircraft: a) Does the AMO follow the RTS procedures contained in the supplement for the return to service of a U.Sregistered aircraft?
 Including procedures for providing the Operator with any additional documentation they require?
-For Co omp b) supplement for the return to service of a U.Sregistered aircraft?
-Including procedures for providing the Operator with any additional documentation they require? onents: Does the AMO follow the RTS procedures contained in the supplement for the return to service of components using an For Co omp b) supplement for the return to service of a U.Sregistered aircraft?
-Including procedures for providing the Operator with any additional documentation they require? onents: Does the AMO follow the RTS procedures contained in the supplement for the return to service of components using an EASA Form 1 with a dual release as applicable?
-For Co omp b) supplement for the return to service of a U.Sregistered aircraft?
-Including procedures for providing the Operator with any additional documentation they require? onents: Does the AMO follow the RTS procedures contained in the supplement for the return to service of components using an EASA Form 1 with a dual release as applicable? rvice Difficulty Reports and Suspected Unapproved Parts: Does the AMO have procedures for reporting to the FAA failures, malfunctions, or defects on articles installed on U.S. For Co omp b) Se a) supplement for the return to service of a U.Sregistered aircraft?
-Including procedures for providing the Operator with any additional documentation they require? onents: Does the AMO follow the RTS procedures contained in the supplement for the return to service of components using an EASA Form 1 with a dual release as applicable? rvice Difficulty Reports and Suspected Unapproved Parts: Does the AMO have procedures for reporting to the FAA failures, malfunctions, or defects on articles installed on U.S. aeronautical products?
-If required, has the AMO submitted a Service Difficulty Report, or its equivalent, to the FAA within the time frame specified in EASA Part-145 in the English language?
-Does the AMO have procedures to file SUP reports in the English language to the FAA?
-For Co omp b) Se a) b) supplement for the return to service of a U.Sregistered aircraft?
-Including procedures for providing the Operator with any additional documentation they require? onents: Does the AMO follow the RTS procedures contained in the supplement for the return to service of components using an EASA Form 1 with a dual release as applicable? rvice Difficulty Reports and Suspected Unapproved Parts: Does the AMO have procedures for reporting to the FAA failures, malfunctions, or defects on articles installed on U.S. aeronautical products?
-If required, has the AMO submitted a Service Difficulty Report, or its equivalent, to the FAA within the time frame specified in EASA Part-145 in the English language?
-Does the AMO have procedures to file SUP reports in the
+For Components: b) Does the AMO follow the RTS procedures contained in the supplement for the return to service of components using an EASA Form 1 with a dual release as applicable?
+8) Service Difficulty Reports and Suspected Unapproved Parts: a) Does the AMO have procedures for reporting to the FAA failures, malfunctions, or defects on articles installed on U.S. aeronautical products? b) If required, has the AMO submitted a Service Difficulty Report, or its equivalent, to the FAA within the time frame specified in EASA Part-145 in the English language? c) Does the AMO have procedures to file SUP reports in the English language to the FAA? d) If required, has the AMO submitted SUP reports to the FAA in accordance with procedures contained in the supplement?
+(FAA use PTRS code 3668/5668 Unapproved Parts)